RPI-ITWS/ITWS2110-team14/constitutionGH/cotea/README.md

 to do that.
 It had just gotten late and I didnt't feel like changing something that wasn't functionally broken.
 Though it does look horendous.

+Also to help me get unstuck I used a bunch of different little code snippets from w3schools.com I don't know how to formally cite it, but I did take some things from their tutorials.

 For grading on the creativity, I don't really know what to say here, but I do think the color scheme that we have is nice.
 It was an american theme to it that isnt too crazy.
 Also Anish's implementaion of the custom cards was a nice touch.
 Those gave the website a bit more of a polish in the end.